SimpliSafe Security Camera Options and Pricing

 Customer Service

-In my experience, SimpliSafe customer service is rock-solid.
-Their Help Center is pretty robust, and the brand also has service channels via email, user forums, and good old-fashioned phone calls.
-I did come across some unflattering reviews citing long wait times, but I never waited more than a few minutes to get a friendly and professional agent on the line.
+In our experience, SimpliSafe customer service is rock-solid.
+Their Help Center is pretty robust, and the brand also has service channels via live chat, email, user forums, and good old-fashioned phone calls.
+We did come across some unflattering reviews citing long wait times, but we never waited more than a few minutes to get a friendly and professional agent on the line.

 Money-Back Guarantee